Thorazine/hack/readme.md

 ```

 # Filesystem
-This package uses the Laravel Filesystem to handle storage.
+This package uses the default Laravel Filesystem to handle storage.
 For settings take a look at the [Laravel docs](https://laravel.com/docs/5.4/filesystem).
+Personally I like to start of with the public driver and the ```php artisan storage:link``` command.
+Obviously you are going to want to have the url availible on whatever driver you use.

 # Important
 We use tags to control the cache.
 So set .env CACHE_DRIVER to array, memcached or redis.
 File will not do.